-Plant energy auditing
+Plant energy assessments

-Plant energy audits are comprehensive evaluations of the actual performance of a plant’s energy using systems and equipment compared against the designed performance level or the industry best practice.
+Plant energy assessments are comprehensive evaluations of the actual performance of a plant’s energy using systems and equipment compared against the designed performance level or the industry best practice.
 The difference between observed performance and “best practice” is the potential for energy and cost savings.
 ENERGY STAR partners have found that conducting plant assessments is vital to a strong energy management program, for without them, it is difficult to continuously improve energy efficiency and demonstrate savings.

 Energy assessments help managers to: